Coastal Restoration Fund: Projects in British Columbia

 Recipient: Squamish River Watershed Society

-Project goal: The aim of this project is to improve estuarine processes and access for juvenile chinook and other Pacific salmon species to the Squamish River estuary.
-Improvements to existing passage structures will be constructed at several locations on the estuary floodplain.
-The project will also examine and potentially implement a re-alignment of the existing training dyke.
+Project achievements: The project team improved estuarine processes and access for juvenile chinook and other Pacific salmon species to the Squamish River estuary.

 Partners: